roitblatari/todo-list-Sinatra-Portfolio-Project/spec.md

 Confirm
 - [x] You have a large number of small Git commits
 - [?]
-Your commit messages are meaningful
+Your commit messages are meaningful <!-- Most of them are -->
 - [?]
-You made the changes in a commit that relate to the commit message
+You made the changes in a commit that relate to the commit message <!--  75% -->
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [?]
+You don't include changes in a commit that aren't related to the commit message <!--65%-->